datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

 This may trigger the creation of a number of cloud machines to hold these user servers, but if done in advance of class students won't have to wait while these are created.

+### Server Termination and Scaling Down

+To save on resource usage and costs, the auto-scaling cluster is also configured to scale *down*--remove cloud machines when they aren't needed.
+To avoid interrupting work, this only happens when a cloud machine is running no user servers.

+To help clear out user servers that aren't actively being used, each Hub is configured to terminate a user server if it is inactive (meaning the interface is not logged into in a browser tab) after some amount of time (1 hour is the default).
+To facilitate this *we encourage instructors to encourage their students to logout (or at least close their browser tabs) when they won't be using the system for an hour or more.*

+Individual users can also terminate their user servers directly in the hub control panel "Home" tab.
+Admins can terminate servers of any user in the Admin tab.

+In addition to the inactivity timeout, each Hub is also configured with a "max server age" parameter (default 8 hours).
+Any user server--including those open in browser tabs--will be terminated if it has been running this long.
+This can be adjusted if necessary, for example if you expect your students to run computational processes lasting longer than 8 hours.